stat6250-s17/course-questions-wiki/README.md

 Question (cyuan10-stat6250): Is there any different between running SAS on your desktop vs. BayCloud (virtual desktop)?
 Question (kveng-stat6250): Will I still be able to use SAS via BayCloud after this course ended?
 Question (meisenbach-stat6250): Using the VMware Horizon Client supposedly offers better performance and features.
 I've successfully installed the client but typing into SAS stops working when I switch away from the client window?
 I don't have problems using the browser.
 Am I missing out on a lot if I just use the browser?
+Question (yzhu12-stat6250): Is there difference between the output from different version of SAS?